gayatribommisetty/Credit-Card-Dashboard/README.md

    - Load data into Power BI from the SQL database.

-## How to Use the Dashboard
-1. **Filters**:
-   - Use slicers to view specific week numbers, card categories, and income levels.

-2. **Charts**:
-   - Analyze revenue distribution by age, job type, education, and spending categories.

-3. **Geographical Insights**:
-   - Identify high-revenue states using state-level analysis.

-4. **Performance Metrics**:
-   - Track week-over-week and year-to-date changes in revenue and transactions.

-## Applications
-1. **Business Monitoring**:
-   - Monitor the performance of different credit card categories.

-2. **Customer Insights**:
-   - Identify high-value customer segments based on spending behavior.

-3. **Strategic Decision-Making**:
-   - Optimize marketing strategies and campaigns for high-revenue segments.

-4. **Risk Analysis**:
-   - Evaluate delinquency trends to mitigate credit risks.

 ## Skills Learned
 1. **Data Extraction and Transformation**:
    - Experience in using SQL to clean and prepare data for analysis.